Treatment of non-Hodgkin lymphoma in Germany

-- B – withintoxication (10% weight loss in 6 months, heavynightsweats, feverhigherthan38 degrees)
+- B – with intoxication (10% weight loss during the last 6 months, heavy night sweats, fever higher than 38 degrees)

-Damage of the extra-nodal and nodal sections like liver, lungs, bone marrow, spleen, pleura, skin, bones is determined which also matters for the diagnosis.
+Lesion of the extra-nodal and nodal regions (liver, lungs, bone marrow, spleen, pleura, skin, bones) is also used for the diagnosis establishment.

 Basic treatment methods are:

-Surgeries are rarely or never done.
-The surgery is done occasionally if the primary focus of non-Hodgkin lymphoma is located in the spleen, thyroid gland or the stomach.
-But in the recent years the preference is given more and more often to the radiation therapy for the treatment of isolated forms of this disease.
+Surgical treatment is performed quite rarely.
+The surgery is performed occasionally if the primary focus of non-Hodgkin lymphoma is located in the spleen, thyroid gland or the stomach.
+But during the recent years the preference in the treatment of isolated forms of this disease is more and more often given to the radiation therapy.

-Stem cells transplant is indicated in case of bone marrow damage.
-Allotransplantation (donor’s stem cells) can be done as well as the autotransplantation (patient’s own stem cells).
+Stem cells transplantation is prescribed in the case of bone marrow lesion.
+Allotransplantation (donor’s stem cells) as well as the autotransplantation (patient’s own stem cells) can be performed.
 Allotransplantation is considered to be more effective although it is more dangerous for the patient.

-A vaccine for non-Hodgkin lymphoma BiovaxID stimulates the immune system to destroy the tumor cells.
-Research shows that the vaccine allows prolonging the remission period for one year on average for the patients with the follicular lymphoma after the chemotherapy.
-Clinical trials of the BiovaxIDare still ongoing.
+A vaccine for non-Hodgkin lymphoma treatment – BiovaxID.
+It stimulates the immune system in order to destroy the tumor cells.
+Trials have shown that the vaccine allows to prolong the remission period for one year on average in the patients with the follicular lymphoma after the chemotherapy.
+Clinical trials of the BiovaxID are still ongoing.